MLinkPlanner 2.0

 To calculate antenna heights, select the desired link, then click the Optimizing Antenna Heights icon on the top toolbar.

 The general procedure for determining the minimum required antenna heights on a link is to verify the required clearance of the first Fresnel zone for various expected values of the ratio of the equivalent Earth radius to the real radius (k-factor).
-Different methods have different requirements for the clearance and for the k-factor value.
+Different methods have different requirements for clearance and k-factor value.

-Figure 14.
 Antenna height optimization panel

 Optimizing Antenna Heights According to Rec.
 ITU-R P.530-17